Last updated on July 2, 2023 by Wandering our World

 If you are hiking a main trail you should camp away from the path as a matter of courtesy.
 You should also avoid camping in tourist areas completely.

 When wild camping in the Black Forest you must never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.

 If you want to go completely fuel-less, a portable solar powered cooker like this one would work well.
 Plus, is there anything cooler than harnessing the power of the sun for your breakfast!